GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 /opt/opendj/bin/ldapmodify -h localhost -p 1636 -D "cn=directory manager" -j ~/.pw -Z -X -f addManagers.ldif
 ```

-Log into the web interface and pick up where you left off.
+Log in to the web interface and pick up where you left off.

 ## How do I present a different login page depending on where the user came from (i.e. based on the SP/RP)?